pachyderm/pachyderm/doc/deployment/deploy_custom.md

 ### PersistentVolumeClaim

 Pachyderm's `etcd` uses this `PersistentVolumeClaim` if you deployed using `--static-etc-volume`.
-See this manifest's name in the `etcd` Deployment manifest, below.
+See this manifest's name in the `etcd` Deployment manifest below.

 ### StorageClass